-Assam: Cleanliness drive at AXX Pathsala bans gutka, pan-masala, and plastic
+Assam Xahitya Xabha session showcases eco-friendly waste management

-Guwahati: The 77th Biennial Session of the Asom Xahitya Xabha concluded in Pathsala with a five-day program that attracted a massive crowd of 30 lakh attendees.
+Guwahati: The 77th Biennial Session of the Asom Xahitya Xabha concluded at Pathsala in lower Assam’s Bajali district with a five-day programme that attracted a massive crowd of 30 lakh attendees.

 Among the highlights of the event was the exceptional waste management effort at the Bhattadev Khetra, the main venue, which covered 1,100 bighas of land in Pathsala.